...

-The wood of the spindle tree has an excellent ability to make various tools, among these the wool spindles which were formerly made.
-Hence many of its common names come from that word.
+The wood of the spindle tree has an excellent ability to make various tools, among these the wool spindles formerly made.
+Hence, many of its common names come from that word.

 Spindle Tree Scientific Facts